ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/unity_on_orange_pi/_index.md

     - An Orange Pi 5
     - A microSD card (16GB or greater; class 10 or faster)
     - An ethernet connection
+    - A mouse and keyboard connected to the Orange Pi

 author_primary: Gabriel Peterson